Top 11 Greatest Mothers In American History

 Photo good morning America |

-Once in the White House, Michelle championed her Let's Move! campaign, which was geared toward ending childhood obesity in American within a generation, and focused on several other passion projects aimed at helping veterans, military families, and young people interested in seeking higher education.
+Once in the White House, Michelle promoted her Let's Move! campaign, which aimed to eliminate childhood obesity in America within a generation, as well as several other passion projects aimed at assisting veterans, military families, and young people interested in pursuing higher education.

-"Never view your challenges as obstacles," she once told a graduating class at The City College of New York -- a tenet she has always tried to live by herself.
+"Never view your challenges as obstacles," she once told a graduating class at The City College of New York, a tenet she has always tried to follow.

 6. Eleanor Roosevelt